lucasoliveirateles/api-methods/README.md

 * **PATCH**: The PATCH method is used to apply partial modifications to a resource.
 It's typically used when you want to apply only a part of the modifications supported by PUT.

 * **OPTIONS**: This method is used to describe the communication options for the target resource.
 It allows the client to determine the communication options available for a particular resource or the server as a whole.

+* **HEAD**: Similar to GET, but it only requests the headers of the resource without the body.
+It's often used to check for the existence of a resource or to retrieve metadata about it.